mdbloice/Pyrea/README.md

 You now have a view `v`, containing the data `d` using the clustering algorithm `c`.
 Note that many views can share the same clusterer, or each view may have a unique clusterer.

+The clustering algorithm can be either 'spectral', 'agglomerative', 'dbscan', or 'optics'.
+See the documentation for a complete list of parameters that can be passed when creating a clusterer.

 As this is a library for multi-view ensemble learning, you will normally have multiple views.